 NET ZERO ICE RINK FEASIBILITY STUDY

-In 2020 we are undertaking a cohort net zero ice rink feasibility study with interested municipalities across Canada.
+We are undertaking a cohort net zero ice rink feasibility study with interested municipalities across Canada.
 Working together, an integrated team of municipalities, leading technical experts, consultants, and manufacturers, will determine the most effective net zero carbon design, implementation plan and support needed to get these ice rinks to net zero.

 This initiative is sponsored by:

 Universal Rink Design